Well, I have seen many people curious to know the difference between a phonograph and a record player.

 And, the record players or turntables are evolved versions of the phonograph and gramophone, but the modern record players work very differently from the old phonographs, and also, the design and components used in both devices are different.

-Well, we can understand the overall difference by just looking at both devices, but understanding the deep insights by just taking a look is difficult.
+We can understand the overall difference by just looking at both devices, but understanding the deep insights by just taking a look is difficult.

 So, to help you understand the difference properly, we have drafted this article in which we have compared both devices according to their design, features, components, characteristics, etc., and shared all the in-depth insights.